Low or No Cost Options

 Now anyone can get the benefits of solar, even without a sunny roof of your own.
 Whether you rent or own your home, subscribe to PDX Community Solar and get credits on your utility bill for the energy produced, plus support clean renewable energy.
 Get guaranteed savings on your electric bill.

-Area Served: Cully Neighborhood and NE Portland
+Area Served: NE Portland

 Phone: 503.290.8570